 Jim Wilson.
 Chartered Civil, Municipal and Environmental Engineer with a MSc in Applied Science.
 He spent 24 years practising overseas of which 11.5 years were spent in sub Saharan Africa.
 He held senior positions as Technical Adviser to the Botswana Government (Ministry of Local Government & Lands)for 4 years, Kenya Government (Ministry of Water Development) 3 years and Malawi Government (Ministry of Local Government) 4.5 years.
 During this time he was employed by the World Bank and UNDP working on both urban and rural development.
 Other notable overseas positions included Syria (3yrs), Libya (2yrs) and Gaza (2yrs) where in the latter I was UNWRA’s Chief of Water and Environmental Health.
 Back in the UK he became Technical Director in a large engineering company with overseas responsibilities and was a member of the UK Government’s Water Advisory Committee.

 Dr Nicola Turing BM BCh DM FRCP.
 Previously worked as an NHS Consultant and Clinical Lead for IT.
-Now retired and is helping with coordinating Turing Trust online activity, monitoring and evaluation and the development of e-learning content.
+Now retired and is helping with Turing Trust administration, collection and transport of donations, online activity and monitoring and evaluation.